 Class Zoom Meetings

-We now have a class Zoom account with unlimited meeting time!
+As you may know, we now have a class Zoom account with unlimited meeting time!
+We have used it successfully for the Salon66 series of presentations and meetings.
 Anyone can use it for class “business”, which of course includes gathering your housemates or other Smith friends.
 House Reps will be using this as soon as they’ve volunteered for the role.
-Some of us with Virtual Reunion 55 on our minds have been using our own accounts to bring together housemates.
+Some of us with Reunion 60 on our minds will be using it to bring together housemates.
 Screen shots of several Zoom gatherings are posted to our website https://alumnae.smith.edu/smithcms/1966/ and/or Facebook https://www.facebook.com/groups/131968797783.
-You might feel more comfortable using your own Zoom account, although the free accounts allow only 40 minutes, unless you use one of the work-arounds, such as setting up two consecutive meetings, or, as some have suggested, once Zoom ends your meeting after 40 minutes, tell guests to sign in again, using the same meeting invitation.
-(No personal experience with this second method, so no guarantee.)
+You might feel more comfortable using your own Zoom account, although the free accounts allow only 40 minutes, and the class Zoom allowance is up to 2 hours.

 To use the new Smith ’66 Zoom account, contact Web Coordinator, Sandy Putnam, at slputnam1@gmail.com and give her your confirmed date and time (beginning and ending – cushion it a bit to enable guests time to join at the beginning).
 She will let you know if that slot is available and will send you the invitation for forwarding to your guests.
 At the time of the meeting, you will use the same invitation as everyone else.
 You and guests may be asked for the Passcode in the Zoom invitation.
 It’s set up so guests can enter before you, if you should be delayed.